NCAR/gufiwrappers/docstuff/source/gw_ex1.rst

-Example 1:
+List files owned by a user stored in any directory under HPSS
 ***********************

 If you need to generate the list of files,

-#.  owned by user *xyz*
+#.  owned by user *xyz123*

-in any directory under HPSS with
+in any directory under HPSS and list the files with

 #. project-name
 #. size and